dialogue-planning/plan4dial/docs/source/tutorial.rst

 If you go to the source code of the function, you'll see that the parameters of the custom action are provided under ``parameters`` of ``get_outing``.
 A full explanation of what each parameter is can be seen in the documentation for :py:func:`slot_fill <plan4dial.for_generating.custom_actions.slot_fill.slot_fill>`.

-The values for location, cuisine, and food restrictions are extracted with the same custom action:
+The values for location and cuisine are extracted with the same custom action:

 .. code-block:: yaml